Book 1: Even Roosters Dream To Fly: The Epic of a German White Catholic Priest and Manzi, a Freedom Fighter and a Mythological King of Rwanda.

 Most Influential Black Person and AfroAmerica Black Person of the Year, as of 2025

-In the table below are the Most Influential Black persons and AfroAmerica Black Persons of the Year, as the year 2025 starts.
+In the table below are the Most Influential Black persons and AfroAmerica Black Persons of the Year, as of 2025.
 Each year, AfroAmerica Network names a Black Man and a Black Woman of the Year.
 The influential Black persons are usually selected for a much longer period.
 Click on the name/link to explore more.

 Jasmine Felicia Crockett, 43, is an American lawyer and politician and a U.S. representative from Texas's 30th congressional district since January 2023.
 She has made history this year with her unshaken positions and actions on human rights, civil rights, racial justice, and freedom.
 Rep. Jasmine Crockett's popularity has reached new heights with her unwavering support for diversity, equity and inclusion (DEI) bill and initiatives and fighting for the underprivileged regardless of the race and other classifications.